-Focolare founder Chiara Lubich also supports us in having this courageous faith.
-"After Jesus, Mary is the one who knew how to say 'yes' to God in the best and most perfect way.
-This is the source of her holiness and her greatness," she wrote in a Gospel commentary in 1999.

-"If Jesus is the Word, the incarnate Word, Mary, because of her faith in the Word, is the Word lived, but is also a creature like us, equal to us...

-"Therefore, we can believe like Mary that all the promises contained in Jesus' words will be fulfilled and, if necessary, like her, run the risk of facing the absurdity that his word sometimes brings.

-"Great and small, but always wonderful things happen to those who believe in the Word.
-We could fill books with the facts that prove this...

-"When, in our daily lives, in reading the Holy Scriptures we encounter the Word of God, let us open our hearts to listen, with the faith that what Jesus asks of us, and promises will come true.
-It will not be long before we discover... that he keeps his promises."
+Focolare founder, Chiara Lubich, also supports us in having this courageous faith.
+She wrote, 'After Jesus, Mary is the one who knew how to say "yes" to God in the best and most perfect way.
+This is the source of her holiness and her greatness.
+If Jesus is the Word, the incarnate Word, Mary, because of her faith in the Word, is the Word lived, but she is also a creature like us, equal to us. ...
+Therefore, we can believe like Mary that all the promises contained in Jesus' Word will be fulfilled and, if necessary, like her, face the absurdity that his Word sometimes brings.
+Great and small, but always wonderful things happen to those who believe in the Word.
+We could fill books with the true stories that prove this. ...
+When, in our daily lives, in reading the Holy Scriptures we encounter the Word of God, let us open our hearts to listen, believing that what Jesus asks of us and promises will come true.
+It will not be long before we discover ... that he keeps his promises.'

-"And blessed is she who believed that there would be a fulfillment of what was spoken to her by the Lord."
+And blessed is she who believed that the promise made her by the Lord would be fulfilled.

-In this time of preparation for Christmas, let's remember Jesus' surprising promise to be present among those who accept and live the commandment of mutual love: "Where two or three are united in my name - that is, in evangelical love - I am in their midst" (Mt 18:20).

-With firm belief in this promise, let us allow Jesus to be born again today in our homes and in our streets through our mutual acceptance, by listening deeply to one another and, like Mary and Elizabeth, by fraternally welcoming one another.
+In this time of preparation for Christmas, we recall Jesus' surprising promise to be present among those who accept and live the commandment of mutual love: 'Where two or three are united in my name - that is, in evangelical love - I am in their midst.'
+(Mt.18:20) With firm belief in this promise, let us allow Jesus to be born again today in our homes and in our streets by welcoming each other, by listening deeply to one another and through our fraternal embrace, like that of Mary and Elizabeth.